devedmonton/codevid19.com/policies/rules.md

 How can we better understand the current state of the pandemic and make informed decisions about the future?
 How do we evaluate and trust the information around us?

-An app in this category might help provide verified answers to questions about COVID-19 and the pandemic, predict if the curve is being flattened, or help people report and filter out mis-information.
+An app in this category might help provide verified answers to questions about COVID-19 and the pandemic, predict if the curve is being flattened, or help people report and filter out misinformation.

 #### Social Distancing & Isolation